gooblicraft/ITCS102-GR1-PROJECT/README.md

 // Tested by Rafael & endozo 4:15 comment "Hello world!"

 # 05/08/2025
-- fix minimal visual bugs
+- fix minimal bugs and visual bugs
 - added restriction in age
 - added function in log in that is connected to the excel file
 - log in bug fixed